-Congratulations to Cohort 13P for completing the School for Graduate and Professional Studies (SGPS) Psychology Program!
+Congratulations to Cohort 14Q for completing the School for Graduate and Professional Studies (SGPS) Psychology Program!
+Pictured is cohort member Daniel Page with his Vanguard Diploma!

 Join us for the No Big Deal Party this Saturday, May 2nd!
 Enjoy talking with friends and faculty.
 Food, ping-pong, Tower of Hanoi, and, of course, Arnold the Tortoise!